MEET OUR TEAM

 Karla joined the Mental Health Commission of Canada in 2014, bringing a wealth of health care leadership experience and a unique mix of expertise in research, marketing, communications and building key stakeholder relationships in the private, non-profit and government sectors.

-As Vice President, External Affairs and Development, Karla is responsible for strategic and operational leadership of marketing and communications, stakeholder relations, strategic partnerships, and development.
+As Vice President of Programs, Karla is responsible for strategic and operational leadership of the Programs and Priorities of the MHCC.
 As a member of the Executive Leadership Team, she works collaboratively to ensure the alignment of business plans with the Commission’s strategic objectives and priorities.

 Karla has earned a Master of Science in Statistics from Queen’s University as well as a Bachelor of Commerce from Carleton University.
 Karla also earned her Certified Health Executive designation in 2022 (awarded by the Canadian College of Health Leaders).